Table of Contents

 "Her perfume."
 Mom wrinkled her nose.
 "And something else.
 Something I wouldn't say with your sister so near."
 Mom jutted her chin toward Kai.

-Heat flushed across Dre’s neck, face, and ears.
-“Nah, you can’t smell… stop it.”
+Heat flushed across Dre's neck, face, and ears.
+One thing came to mind.
+"Nah, you can't smell... stop it."
 Without thinking, he sniffed but came up empty.

-Mom covered her mouth, cheeks puffed up, her eyes sparkling.
-“I sure can.
+Mom covered her mouth, cheeks puffed up, her eyes sparkling as she tried to hold back her laughter.
+"I sure can.
 And I hope you were safe about it.
-Your father did say he had the talk with you.”
+Your father said he had the talk with you when you turned fifteen and again at sixteen."

 "I was as safe as I coulda been."
 Dre remembered the talk all too well.
 He hoped Mom interpreted anything she saw on his face or his reactions as him telling the truth.